mettinoktay/fhkaernten/README.md

-# fhkaernten
+# Fachhochschule Kärnten

+MSC in System Design

-A repo to store projects/homeworks for my studies in FH Kärnten.
+A repo to store projects/homeworks.